Screenshots Gallery

 Metroid

-This screenshot was modified to simultaneously show both the background and the platform upon which Samus is standing; it looks pretty much exactly the same as actual hardware -- just less flickery.
+I usually modify this screenshot to show both parts of the rainbow simultaneously; it looks pretty much exactly the same as actual hardware -- just less flickery.
+But THIS time, I decided to make a flickery GIF instead! :D

 Dragon Warrior III